US, China aim to revive climate cooperation as tensions simmer

 The talks follow two other high-level U.S. visits to China this year, as the world's largest greenhouse gas emitters work to stabilize a relationship strained by trade disputes, military tensions and accusations of spying.

-John Kerry, the U.S. special envoy on climate change, will join bilateral talks with his Chinese counterpart Xie Zhenhua in Beijing from July 16-19 that will focus on issues including reducing methane emissions, limiting coal use, curbing deforestation and helping poor countries address climate change.
+John Kerry, the U.S. special envoy on climate change, arrived in Beijing on Sunday for talks with his Chinese counterpart Xie Zhenhua from Monday through Wednesday.
+The talks will focus on issues including reducing methane emissions, limiting coal use, curbing deforestation and helping poor countries address climate change.

 The pair, who have cultivated a warm relationship over more than two decades of diplomacy, will also likely discuss China's objections to U.S. tariffs and other restrictions on imports of Chinese solar panel and battery components, observers say.